ibm-cloud-docs/hs-crypto/uko-edit-vaults.md

 # Editing vault details
 {: #edit-vaults}

-You can edit your vaults in {{site.data.keyword.uko_full_notm}} with the UI, or programmatically with the {{site.data.keyword.uko_full_notm}} API.
+You can edit your vaults in {{site.data.keyword.uko_full_notm}} with the UI, or programmatically with the {{site.data.keyword.uko_full_notm}}.
 With a vault, you cannot only create key templates, create managed keys, or add keystores, but also manage resources that are contained in the vault.
 {: shortdesc}